For general information on the course, see Teacher Certification.

 Relevant Lifestyle Considerations.
 People from all walks of life, with widely varied lifestyles, meditate.
 Nevertheless, as a teacher and potential guide, you should be aware that lifestyle can greatly impact the rate of growth a person experiences through meditation.
 Such factors as diet, routine, exercise, attitude, sexual behavior, etc. will be discussed in terms of traditional guidelines—the yamas and niyamas, and an understanding of the three gunas: rajas, sattva, and tamas.

-Before the start of the course, we suggest you read Effortless Mind: Meditation with Ease by Ajayan Borys.
-This book will give you a foundation of understanding and practice that will save days of instruction and allow you to get the most from the course.
+Before the start of the course, we suggest you read Effortless Mind: Meditation with Ease by Ajayan Borys, and if you would like, Whispers of the Himalaya, also by Ajayan.
+Effortless Mind will give you a solid foundation of understanding and practice that will save days of instruction and allow you to get the most from the course.
+We think you’ll find Whispers to be inspiring and informative.

 You might find it helpful to read all my blog, which contains related to meditation.